Takashi Murakami: Market value

-On November 11, 2003, ARTnews has described Murakami's work as being in great demand.
+On November 11, 2003, ARTnews described Murakami's work as being in great demand.
 Hiropon (1997), satirical sculpture, standing a bit over 7 feet tall, of an anime character with oversized lactating breasts whose milk stream forms a jump rope made of fiberglass, sold for $427,500 at Christie's auction house in May 2002.
 Miss ko2 (1996), a 6-foot-tall model of an anime-inspired blonde girl in a red and white maid outfit, was sold for $567,500 in 2003, and was put up for auction in 2010, where it sold for 22.9 million HKD.
 In May 2008, My Lonesome Cowboy (1998), an anime-inspired sculpture of a masturbating boy whose semen stream forms a lasso, sold for $15.2 million at Sotheby's, making it his most highly valued piece.
-Murakami's current net-worth is estimated to be around US$100 million, and the value of his works continue to rise in today's market.
+As of 2020, Murakami's net-worth is estimated to be around US$100 million, and the value of his works continue to rise.

 Kaikai Kiki

 Murakami has incorporated his operations as Kaikai Kiki Co., Ltd. in Japan (2001), Kaikai Kiki New York, LLC in New York (2001), and Kaikai Kiki LA, LLC in Los Angeles (2010).
-The name "Kaikai Kiki" (カイカイキキ) which means "brave, strong and sensitive," was borrowed from a critic in the late 17th century who used it to describe the paintings of Eitoku Kano.
+The name "Kaikai Kiki" (カイカイキキ) which means "brave, strong and sensitive", was borrowed from a critic in the late 17th century who used it to describe the paintings of Eitoku Kano.

 Kaikai Kiki executes Murakami's wide range of artistic endeavors and consists of both offices and production studios.
 In addition to handling the production and promotion of Murakami's artwork and projects, the company manages the careers of young artists, organizes international art projects, produces and promotes merchandise, and handles the organization and operation of the Geisai art fair.

 Having earned success and recognition internationally, Murakami has devoted himself to nurturing and supporting the careers of a younger generation of Japanese artists.
 Likening the operation to that of a record label, he offers both logistic support and practical career advice.
 Through this endeavor, he also seeks to build an original and sustainable art market in Japan.

 In 2008, Kaikai Kiki converted the basement space beneath its Tokyo office into an art gallery.
 Kaikai Kiki Gallery has held exhibitions not only for the artists under its management but also international names such as Mark Grotjahn and Friedrich Kunath.
 All exhibitions are curated by Murakami.

 A second Gallery called Hidari Zingaro was opened in 2010 and has now expanded to include four separate locations within the Nakano Broadway shopping mall in Nakano, Tokyo.